AuxStudio/react-native-boiler-plate/STYLE_GUIDE.md

 We use the [Flux Standard Action](https://github.com/redux-utilities/flux-standard-action) as a standard for our redux actions.

 ## Save hair, read these tips:

+### Files

+* All imports at the top of the file with external imports listed first, then internal (utils, config, styles, styleConstants, components).

 ### Components